suned/pfun/docs/source/programming_guide.md

 add_1(None)
 assert ref.value == (1,)
 ```
-`pfun.effect.ref.Ref` protects access to the state using an `asyncio.Lock`, meaning that updating the state can be done atomically with the following methods:
+`pfun.ref.Ref` protects access to the state using an `asyncio.Lock`, meaning that updating the state can be done atomically with the following methods:
 - `Ref.get()` read the current value of the state
 - `Ref.set(new_state)` update the state to `new_value` atomically, meaning no other effect can read the value of the state while the update is in progress.
 Note that if you first read the state using `Ref.get` and then set it with `Ref.set`, other effects may read the value in between which may lead to lost updates. _For this use case you should use `modify` or `try_modify`_
 - `Ref.modify(update_function)` read and update the state with `update_function` atomically, meaning no other effect can read or write the state before the effect produced by `modify` returns
 - `Ref.try_modify(update_function)` read and update the state with `update_function` atomically, if `update_funciton` succeeds.
 Success is signaled by the `update_function` by returning a `pfun.either.Right` instance, and error by returning a `pfun.either.Left` instance.

-`pfun.effect.ref` can of course be combined with the module pattern:
+`pfun.ref` can of course be combined with the module pattern:
 ```python
 from typing import Tuple, Any, NoReturn, Protocol